gabrielgodoy-zz/gabrielgodoy.github.io/_posts/2016-12-24-prototype-and-prototypal-inheritance.markdown

 ```
 There are other options that can be set on a configurable property, like `get()`, and `set()` but this is topic for another post.

-One of the differences between creating objects with **new** keyword and `Object.create()` is that with `Object.create()` the constructor function doesn't run on the moment of creation of an object, as you see:
+> One of the differences between creating objects with **new** keyword and `Object.create()` is that with `Object.create()` the constructor function doesn't run on the moment of creation of an object.

+This can be seen below:

 ```js
 var Human = function() {